Program Info & Outcomes

 Student Pilot Certificate

-After you have completed all items of phase 1 (declaration and aeronautics pilot intent form, transcripts, skills assessment, tour/overview, completed student pilot certificate application 1st or 2nd FAA medical certificate, and citizen documentation) send your request email to Catey Frost email@example.com indicating you have completed all tasks necessary to attend an Orientation session; IMPORTANT to minimize delays in receiving an Orientation invite, (do not email a request to attend until every step prior this in Phase 1 is complete).
+After you have successfully completed all of the items in Phase I (aeronautics tour & program overview, declaration & aeronautics pilot intent form, transcripts, skills assessment, citizenship documentation & student pilot certificate application), send your request to Catey Frost (920-236-6112 or email@example.com) indicating you have completed all of the necessary tasks; IMPORTANT: to minimize delays in receiving an invite to the New Student Orientation, do not email a request until every step is complete)